Ria424/developers-animatesdk-docs/index.md

 #### Description

 A BitmapItem object refers to a bitmap in the library of a document.
-The BitmapItem object is a subclass of the Item object (see [Item object](./Item_object/Item_summary.md)).
+The BitmapItem object is a subclass of the [Item object](./Item_object/Item_summary.md).

 #### Property summary